-PowerLite and PrivateLine are registered trademarks, DigiScan and AccuCinema are trademarks, and Extra Care and Epson Connection are service marks of Epson America, Inc.
+PowerLite and PrivateLine are registered trademarks, and Extra Care and Epson Connection are service marks of Epson America, Inc.

 HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC.

 Pixelworks, DNX, and the DNX logo are trademarks of Pixelworks, Inc.